Orange-OpenSource/a11y-guidelines/src/en/web/develop/common-navigation.md

 3. If actions are to be performed in a timely manner, verify that the user can extend or remove this restriction.

+**Exception:** if the additional content does not mask informative content, the criterion is not applicable",

 **User Objective:** give all users control of the context changes related to their action and give them the necessary time to perform an action.

 **Example:** a form must have a send button.
 It should not be sent automatically after the user input.